lhhiep2204/Locify/docs/Locify_Data_Sync_Flow.md

      - Client fetches server data using pagination (e.g., `GET /locations?page=1&size=50`) to merge with local data.
      - Client sends these records to the server in batches (up to 50 records per request) in sequence:
        - **Create**:
-         - For locations with images: First upload images to Firebase Storage, replacing local URLs (e.g., `file://`) with remote URLs, then send POST request with the logged-in user’s `user_id` and image URLs.
+         - For locations with images (only if logged in): First upload images to Firebase Storage, replacing local URLs (e.g., `file://`) with remote URLs, then send POST request with the logged-in user’s `user_id` and image URLs.
          - For categories with icons: Upload icon to Firebase Storage, then send POST request with the logged-in user’s `user_id` and icon URL.
          - For records without images/icons: Send POST request with the logged-in user’s `user_id`.
        - **Update**:
-         - For locations with new images: Upload new images to Firebase Storage, replacing local URLs, then send PUT request with the logged-in user’s `user_id` and updated image URLs.
+         - For locations with new images (only if logged in): Upload new images to Firebase Storage, replacing local URLs, then send PUT request with the logged-in user’s `user_id` and updated image URLs.
          - For categories with new icons: Upload new icon to Firebase Storage, then send PUT request with the logged-in user’s `user_id` and updated icon URL.
          - For records without image changes: Send PUT request with the logged-in user’s `user_id`.
        - **Delete**: